ojaashampiholi/Airport_Analysis_PySpark/README.md

 ![plot](./query_images/FvD2.JPG)

-We can see that medium distance routes (100-300 miles) have the most number of flights except for a few exception cases.
-Flight Route between Chicago (ORD) and New York (EWR, LGA) is operated heavily even thought the distances between the airports is 725 miles.
-Another interesting case that we see here is that the flight between Atlanta (ATL) and Dallas/Fort Worth (DFW) is a popular service even though the distance is around 720 miles.
+We can see that medium distance routes (100-300 miles) have the most number of flights except for few exception cases.
+Flight Route between Chicago (ORD) and New York (EWR, LGA) is operated heavily even thought the distance between airports is 725 miles.
+Another interesting case that we see here is that flight between Atlanta (ATL) and Dallas/Fort Worth (DFW) is popular service even though the distance is around 720 miles.